“So, Do You Have Any Questions?” Nailing the Interview Closer

 About the Author:

-Michael Spiro has been a 3rd-Party Recruiter and Account Executive for over 14 years.
-He is currently the Senior Finance Recruiter at Experis, a dedicated business unit of ManpowerGroup.
-He is also the President of Midas Recruiting, a Sales Head-Hunting firm, and was recently the Director of Talent at Patina Solutions, a professional services firm that deploys professionals with at least 25 or more years of experience.
-Prior to that, he worked for two of the largest search firms in North America.
-Before his career in the staffing industry, Michael was a manager in a large non-profit organization.
+Michael Spiro has been a 3rd-Party Recruiter and Account Executive for over 20 years.
+He is currently Senior Recruiter / Midwest Region for Jefferson Wells, a division of ManpowerGroup.
+Other recent positions include Senior Recruiter at Midas Recruiting, a boutique head-hunting firm, Director of Talent at Patina Solutions, and Executive Recruiting positions with two of the largest search firms in North America.
+Before his career in the staffing industry, Michael was a manager in a large non-profit social-services organization.
 And in a former life, Michael was active in the entertainment industry, with extensive road-warrior experience as a touring performer (singer-songwriter / guitarist / comedian) and as a recording artist, producer and booking agent.
 [More...]

 Résumés Get Eliminated